cslotboom/hysteresis/Readme.md

 A basic demo of the hystresis object.
 Hysteresis can split up a non-function into a number of cycles that are functions.
+This allows them to be analyzed more easily or compared with other hystereses.

 ![Hysteresis demo 1](doc/images/feat/demo.gif)